Pantheism: 18th century

-Pantheism controversy

-Between 1785–89, a major controversy about Spinoza's philosophy arose between the German philosophers Friedrich Heinrich Jacobi (a critic) and Moses Mendelssohn (a defender).
+Between 1785–89, a controversy about Spinoza's philosophy arose between the German philosophers Friedrich Heinrich Jacobi (a critic) and Moses Mendelssohn (a defender).
 Known in German as the Pantheismusstreit (pantheism controversy), it helped spread pantheism to many German thinkers.
-A 1780 conversation with the German dramatist Gotthold Ephraim Lessing led Jacobi to a protracted study of Spinoza's works.
-Lessing stated that he knew no other philosophy than Spinozism.
-Jacobi's Über die Lehre des Spinozas (1st ed.
-1785, 2nd ed.
-1789) expressed his strenuous objection to a dogmatic system in philosophy, and drew upon him the enmity of the Berlin group, led by Mendelssohn.
-Jacobi claimed that Spinoza's doctrine was pure materialism, because all Nature and God are said to be nothing but extended substance.
-This, for Jacobi, was the result of Enlightenment rationalism and it would finally end in absolute atheism.
-Mendelssohn disagreed with Jacobi, saying that pantheism shares more characteristics of theism than of atheism.
-The entire issue became a major intellectual and religious concern for European civilization at the time.

-Willi Goetschel argues that Jacobi's publication significantly shaped Spinoza's wide reception for centuries following its publication, obscuring the nuance of Spinoza's philosophic work.

 19th century

 Growing influence

 During the beginning of the 19th century, pantheism was the viewpoint of many leading writers and philosophers, attracting figures such as William Wordsworth and Samuel Coleridge in Britain; Johann Gottlieb Fichte, Schelling and Hegel in Germany; Knut Hamsun in Norway; and Walt Whitman, Ralph Waldo Emerson and Henry David Thoreau in the United States.
-Seen as a growing threat by the Vatican, in 1864 it was formally condemned by Pope Pius IX in the Syllabus of Errors.
+Seen as a growing threat by the Vatican, in 1864, it was formally condemned by Pope Pius IX in the Syllabus of Errors.

 A letter written in 1886 by William Herndon, Abraham Lincoln's law partner, was sold at auction for US$30,000 in 2011.
 In it, Herndon writes of the U.S. President's evolving religious views, which included pantheism.

-The subject is understandably controversial, but the content of the letter is consistent with Lincoln's fairly lukewarm approach to organized religion.
+The subject is understandably controversial, but the letter's content is consistent with Lincoln's fairly lukewarm approach to organized religion.